Danantara: Concurrent position issues

 The concurrent position issues among state-owned enterprise commissioners has been under discussion, even before Danantara was established.
 Since the end of 2008, Minister of Finance Sri Mulyani has prohibited any civil servants within the Ministry of Finance, particularly those of echelon I rank, from holding concurrent positions as a commissioner of state- or private-owned enterprises, based on a joint decree between the Minister of Finance, the Minister of Administrative and Bureaucratic Reform, and the Minister of State-Owned Enterprises.
 However, this attempt does not completely successful in suppressing conflict of interest in government.
 In 2023, Indonesia Corruption Watch (ICW) reported that between 2016 and 2019, 397 SOE commissioners and 167 SOE subsidiary commissioners were suspected of holding concurrent positions, which violates 2003 State-Owned Enterprises Act.
-According to ICW, these cases of concurrent positions leave commissioners trapped in conflicts of interest and threaten good corporate governances.
+According to ICW, these cases of concurrent positions leave commissioners trapped in conflicts of interest and threaten good corporate governance.
 ICW highlighted that incompetent oversighting can lead SOEs into corruption.

 On 16 July 2025, Transparency International (TI) Indonesia continues to find cases of deputy ministers holding concurrent positions as commissioners of SOEs.
 TI Indonesia Secretary General Danang Widoyoko acknowledged that SOEs are inextricably linked to political interferences, particularly in the appointment of top management, including commissioners.
 He even suggested this trend would extend to the board of directors, creating a burden for SOEs and weakening GCGs.
 At the time, TI Indonesia noted that in addition to Danantara's leadership, which is largely filled by political elites, several SOEs had appointed deputy ministers as SOEs commissioners (as of 16 July 2025):